RTradeLtd/libp2px-old/README.md

 * Removal of `go-log` replaced with pure zap logging
 * Transports have no logging as they were relying on gobally initialized loggers
   * With the current method of using transports, it's impossible to use logging there with non-global loggers, at some point in time this may be refactored and changed.
+* All libp2p dependencies from the libp2p organization have been forked, and stored in this repository as a "mono repo"
+  * The exceptions to this are the core, and openssl repos.

 ## Compatability Issues

 ### Confirmed